hmn-dev/energi-sentinel/README.md

-# Hostmasternode Sentinel
+# energi Sentinel

-### Follow the installation steps below or the official Hostmasternode sentinel guide:
+### Follow the installation steps below :

-Sentinel is an all-powerful toolset for hostmasternode.
+Sentinel is an all-powerful toolset for energi.

-Sentinel is an autonomous agent for persisting, processing and automating hostmasternode V12.1 governance objects and tasks, and for expanded functions in upcoming releases.
+Sentinel is an autonomous agent for persisting, processing and automating energi V12.1 governance objects and tasks, and for expanded functions in upcoming releases.

-Sentinel is implemented as a Python application that binds to a local version 12.1 hostmasternoded instance on each hostmasternode V12.1 Masternode.
+Sentinel is implemented as a Python application that binds to a local version 12.1 energid instance on each energi V12.1 Masternode.

 This guide covers installing Sentinel onto an existing 12.1 Masternode in Ubuntu 14.04 / 16.04.

-Alternatively to the guide on the hostmasternode website, you can also follow the simple step-by-step guide below.
+Alternatively to the guide on the energi website, you can also follow the simple step-by-step guide below.
 Before you proceed it is advisable to restart your masternode with -reindex to make sure you start off the steps fresh and fully synced - it will save you time later on in the guide as well.

-    cd .hostmasternodecore   // Adjust according to your root hostmasternode directory path
+    cd .energicore   // Adjust according to your root energi directory path

-    ./hostmasternode-cli stop
+    ./energi-cli stop

     rm mncache.dat

     rm mnpayments.dat

-    ./hostmasternoded -daemon -reindex
+    ./energid -daemon -reindex